 I wasn't sure what to say to them, until I saw a newscast the night before the fair.
 The story was some typically inaccurate fluff piece giving antiscience boneheads "equal time" with science, as if any ridiculous theory should have equal time against the truth.
 I sat down with a pad of paper and a pencil and scribbled down this speech.
 I gave it almost exactly as I wrote it.
 I know a place where the Sun never sets.
 It's a mountain, and it's on the Moon.
 I know a place where the Sun never shines.
 I know a place where the temperature is 15 million degrees, and the pressure would crush you to a microscopic dot.
 I know a place where the magnetic fields would rip you apart, atom by atom: the surface of a neutron star, a magnetar.
 I know a place where life began billions of years ago.
 I know these places because I'm a scientist.
-The Social Nature of Scientific Research.
+Science is a way of finding things out.

 They used physics.
 The Social Nature of Scientific Research.
 How do social forces shape how science is conducted, funded, communicated and reviewed?